McKanes Falls Bridge: Heritage listing

 McDonald truss bridges have aesthetic significance because they are evocative of Australian methods of bridge construction, in their materials, scale and configuration they reflect and express nineteenth century technologies and experiences and for the time of their design and construction they demonstrate the best quality design available.
 The dark green painting and the valley setting complement the surrounding rural environment.
 McKanes Bridge is an excellent example of a twin span McDonald Truss type bridge The scale of the structure, the natural timber and other materials allow the bridge to meld with the surrounding landscape.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 McDonald truss bridges have social significance because their size and location contribute directly to the local area and they are a strong element in the local environment.
 McKanes Bridge is located in farming country and is isolated, with few residents nearby.
 For these reasons there is little contemporary community association.
 However, the bridge forms part of local school bus routes and consequently is well known to the children of the wider community.
 The bridge has been an important feature of one of the old routes to the Jenolan caves tourist area since its construction in 1893.
-Built tp provide better access for traffic from Bowenfels to Lowther, Hampton and Jenolan Falls, it played a significant role for those people living, working and holidaying in the surrounding area.
+Built to provide better access for traffic from Bowenfels to Lowther, Hampton and Jenolan Falls, it played a significant role for those people living, working and holidaying in the surrounding area.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 One of six remaining McDonald truss bridges, one of two 90 ft span bridges.
 One of very few timber truss bridges remaining in the Lithgow area.
 The only surviving example of a twin span McDonald Truss road bridge in NSW and one of only five surviving in NSW and still in use.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.